 ☯ Biodynamic Massage

-Josephine Fitzgibbon has a deep interest in healing at all levels and offers psychotherapy, counselling, biodynamic massage and reiki at Tearmann Healing Centre.
+Josephine Fitzgibbon has a deep interest in healing at all levels and offers psychotherapy, counselling and biodynamic massage at Tearmann Healing Centre.

 She is an accredited psychotherapist with IAHIP and has a private practice at Tearmann Healing Centre where she works with individuals, couples and groups.